-Knowledge of the baroclinic condition of the Bay can enhance acoustic hydrographic surveys by defining the areas of high sound speed variability for better time, cost and effort efficiency of the survey.
-Besides, by relying on the baroclinic condition of the domain, biological studies, for instance, habitat mapping, and retention of organisms such as phytoplankton [46](Gran and Braarud, 1935), zooplankton [47](Fish and Johnson,1937), scallop larvae [19](Dickie, 1955) which finally provide better insight for decision-makers to provide a sustainable plan for the marine environment.
+Knowledge of the baroclinic condition of the Bay could also enhance acoustic hydrographic surveys by defining the areas of high sound speed variability for better time, cost and effort efficiency planning.
+Besides, by relying on the baroclinic condition of the domain, biological studies, for instance, habitat mapping, and retention of organisms such as phytoplankton [46], zooplankton [47], scallop larvae [19] which finally provide better insight for decision-makers to provide a sustainable plan for the marine environment.

-In this model for the Bay of Fundy, we use a high-resolution mesh up to 10 meters to resolve the oceanographic condition of the Bay for two months in July and August 2018.
+In this model for the Bay of Fundy, we use a high-resolution mesh (up to 20 meters) to resolve the oceanographic condition of the Bay, specifically temperature and salinity, for two months in July and August 2018.

-The paper is composed as follows.
-In section 2, we describe the model configuration, open boundary forcing, and initialization.
-Section 3 presents the model evaluation against Saint John River tide gauge data, Canadian Hydrographic Service (CHS) published constituents for the Bay of Fundy and CTD casts from fieldwork and the World Ocean Atlas Database.
+The model configuration, open boundary forcing, and initialization is reviewed in Section 2, while section 3 presents the model evaluation against Saint John River tide gauge data, Canadian Hydrographic Service (CHS) published tidal harmonic constituents for the Bay of Fundy, and CTD casts from fieldwork and the World Ocean Atlas Database.
 Section 4 presents the summary and conclusion.